jhpyle/docassemble/_docs/interviews.md

 **docassemble** reads, and on the basis of what it finds, asks questions of a user.

+**docassemble** stores the user's answers in "variables."
+The values of these variables may be incorporated into the the text of questions, or into the text of [documents].

+The interview can ask different questions of the user depending on what the answers to earlier questions were.

 ## The contents of an interview file

 The interview file is a series of possible questions that could potentially be asked, arranged in no particular order.
-The order of the questions is determined by the interview logic, which tells **docassemble** an end goal.
+Which questions will be asked, and the order in which they are asked, will be determined by **docassemble**.
+All you need to do is give **docassemble** an end goal.

-The interview logic could be as simple as "show the exit screen."
+The end goal might be as simple as "show the exit screen."
 This will instruct **docassemble** to try to show the exit screen.
 But **docassemble** will doubtless find that in order to show the exit screen, it will need a piece of information.
 It will look for a question in the [YAML] file that will provide that information, and it will try to ask that question.
-But it may find that in order to even ask that question, it needs to know another piece of information, and it will look for a question that provides it, and so forth and so on.
-The first question will turn out to be something basic, like "What is your name?"
+But it may find that in order to ask that question, it needs to know another piece of information, and it will look for a question that provides that information, and so forth and so on.
+The first question will turn out to be something basic, like "What is your name?" and **docassemble** might not reach the exit screen until 20 questions have been asked and answered.

 In addition to questions, the [YAML] file can contain bits of logic, written as lines of [Python] code.
 For example: